SensehacK/dev-cheatsheet/architecture/terminologies/video_terms.md

 ### O&O

 Owned and Operated channels.
 Generally 3rd party channels with their own encoder/decoder - packaging the whole nine yards of delivering their IPs.

+### I-frame

+In video encoding, I-frames are full-frame images, unlike other frame types (P- and B-frames) which rely on differences from other frames for their representation.
+This means an I-frame can be decoded and displayed independently.

 ## Broadcasting